WebAssembly/spec/document/core/valid/instructions.rst

 .. todo::
  below is the official specification

- (2) Change Inequality condition to  existence condition

- (3) Need to add more specific type - [add reference type]

 * The label :math:`C.\CLABELS[l]` must be defined in the context.

 * Let :math:`[t_l^\ast]` be the :ref:`result type <syntax-resulttype>` :math:`C.\CLABELS[l]`.